h45h-1nclud3/Practice-Solidity/README.md

-This Repo us used as a storage for all my Solidity codes
+This Repo is used as a storage for all my Solidity codes